 Profit and Loss Statement Examples

-Below are three sample profit and loss statements, all for the same accounting period for fictional company “Mike’s Music Shop Inc.” The first is an example of a condensed P&L, the second a single-step P&L and the third a multistep P&L.
+Below are three sample profit and loss statements, all for the same accounting period for fictional company “Mike’s Music Shop Inc.” The first is an example of a single-step P&L, the second a multi-step P&L, and the third a condensed P&L.

 Single-Step Profit and Loss Statement